RI-imaging/qpimage/docs/userapi.rst

 Notes
 -----
-- Using QPImage hdf5 files results in file sizes that are considerably larger compared to when only the output of e.g. ``qpi.pha`` is stored.
+- Using QPImage hdf5 files results in file sizes that are considerably larger compared to when only the output of e.g. ``qpi.pha`` is stored using e.g. :py:func:`numpy.save`.

 - Units in qpimage follow the international system of units (SI).

-- :py:class:`qpimage.QPSeries` provides a convenient way to manage multiple :py:class:`QPImage`s, optionally storing them in a single hdf5 file.
+- :py:class:`qpimage.QPSeries` provides a convenient way to manage multiple :py:class:`qpimage.QPImage`s, optionally storing them in a single hdf5 file.

 .. autoclass:: qpimage.QPImage
     :members: